Specialized agent logs

 11. Credits – Approximate credit usage for this execution.
 Final usage may vary slightly.
 See Optimizely Opal credits.

 12. Input Variables – The variables that were used in the execution.
-Click Copy to copy the variables to your clipboard to easily reference and debug agent runs.
+Click Copy to copy the variables to your clipboard to reference and debug agent runs.

 13. (Optional) Artifacts – A link to the canvas output if one was created during the execution's run.